 In the world of gaming, accuracy and consistency are key attributes that define a professional gamer, attributes that are hard to achieve with mouse acceleration turned on.
 Though debatable, most gamers recommended no mouse acceleration to achieve precision and accuracy, especially when playing more competitive games.
-In windows, this can be achieved by un-checking the enhance pointer precision under pointer options.
+In windows, this can be achieved by un-checking the enhanced pointer precision under pointer options.

 On the other hand, I would say that it’s a setting that depends on a person’s choice and preference.
-For instance, a gamer who normally uses no mouse acceleration will definitely find it difficult to aim in a mouse acceleration environment.
+For instance, a gamer who normally uses no mouse acceleration will find it difficult to aim in a mouse acceleration environment.

 Polling Rate For Mouse

 Understanding the difference between Polling rates and DPI can make a world of difference in your gaming experience.
 Polling rates are often confused with a gaming mouses DPI.
-This can cause a decrease in overall performance and understanding of how your mouse works.
+This can cause a decrease in overall performance and an understanding of how your mouse works.
 Below we will explain in detail what your polling rate is and how it differs from a gaming mouses DPI.

 What is mouse polling rate?

-Your mouse’s polling rate or level is how frequently it messages back to your computer.
+Your mouse’s polling rate or level is how frequently its messages back to your computer.
 These measurements are measured in units labeled HZ.
-If a mouse has a HZ rate of 200 HZ, this means it reports back to your computer 200 times per second.
+If a mouse has an HZ rate of 200 HZ, this means it reports back to your computer 200 times per second.
 A mouse with a higher HZ will often result in more accurate movements and responses.
 These are vital settings for any gaming mouse.

 Gaming Mice with advanced polling rates will often allow you to set them at the level you wish.
 This lets you find what settings work best for your game and environment.
-Some mice even come with built in buttons that let you switch profiles while on the move.
+Some mice even come with built-in buttons that let you switch profiles while on the move.
 This allows you to swap back and forth depending on the situation or environment you are in.